h-eugene/Obsidian/The first grading midterm.md

 3) **Union and Intersection:**
    - The **union** of two or more sets is a set that contains all elements from those sets.
    - The **intersection** of two or more sets is a set that contains only the elements that are in all of the sets.
+---
+#### Is any collection a set in Naive Set Theory?

+In **naïve set theory**, we typically assume that any collection of objects can be considered a set.
+However, this assumption leads to certain paradoxes, like Russell's Paradox, where a set can end up "containing itself."

+The Rass
+In naïve set theory, we assume that **any collection of objects can be a set**.
+Russell’s paradox arises when we try to define a set in a way that leads to a contradiction.

+Let’s consider the following:

+1. Suppose there is a set **R** that contains all sets that **do not contain themselves**.
+In symbols:

+    R={x∣x∉x}R = \{x \mid x \notin x\}R={x∣x∈/x}

+    This means that RRR contains all sets xxx such that xxx is **not a member of itself**.

+2. Now, the paradoxical question is: **Is RRR a member of itself**?

+    - If R∈RR \in RR∈R, then by definition of RRR, it should **not** contain itself.
+So, R∉RR \notin RR∈/R.
+    - But if R∉RR \notin RR∈/R, then by the same definition, it **must** contain itself, meaning R∈RR \in RR∈R.

+This creates a **contradiction**: both possibilities lead to a contradiction, meaning R∈RR \in RR∈R and R∉RR \notin RR∈/R are both false and true at the same time, which is logically impossible.